 While plug-in devices only need to be physically connected to your computer, wireless options must be connected to power and go through proper mapping.

-When set up is complete, File History will initiate regular backups, so all external storage devices must remain connected and accessible by your PC.
+When setup is complete, File History will initiate regular backups, so the external drive must remain connected to your PC.

 Now that you have an operational external storage device, let's review the steps to use File History.